 Most ingredients in cooking are derived from living organisms.
 Vegetables, fruits, grains and nuts as well as herbs and spices come from plants, while meat, eggs, and dairy products come from animals.
 Mushrooms and the yeast used in baking are kinds of fungi.
 Cooks also use water and minerals such as salt.
 Cooks can also use wine or spirits.
 Naturally occurring ingredients contain various amounts of molecules called proteins, carbohydrates and fats.
 They also contain water and minerals.
 Cooking involves a manipulation of the chemical properties of these molecules.

-A free 7-day flexible meal plan including breakfast, lunch and dinner and a shopping list.
+A free 7-day flexible weight loss meal plan including breakfast, lunch and dinner and a shopping list.
 All recipes include calories and Weight Watchers Freestyle™ SmartPoints®.
-Hoping everyone on the east coast stays safe!
-Tomorrow I will be sharing a FREE 40-page bonus pack for anyone who pre-orders my new cookbook Skinnytaste One and Done, so look […]
+I just had an exciting week in Chicago promoting my cookbook Skinnytaste One and Done on Windy City Live and doing a cooking demo at Macy’s on State Street. […]